 1. You brag about your professional license or certification.

 You’ve already studied, taken a test and passed.
 If you possess a current and valid license and certification in one of more than 60 fields ranging from aviation to healthcare, law enforcement to business, you could earn college credit.
-The University’s Office for Assessment of Professional Workplace Learning, the American Council on Education (ACE) and the National College Credit Recommendation Service (NCCRS) have already evaluated and approved several licenses and certifications for college credit.
+The University’s Office of Professional Learning Review, the American Council on Education (ACE) and the National College Credit Recommendation Service (NCCRS) have already evaluated and approved several licenses and certifications for college credit.
 You find them organized by topic, here.

 2. You show off what you learned after completing a training program for your profession.